Harlock123/TAIGridControlDLL/README.md

  events directly on the cell ( Wow what a concept )

 ### Version 2.0.9.0
-- Holding the CONTROL key down while using the mousewheel will not adjust the font size of the items in the grid as opposed to scrolling up and down or left and right through the grid
+- Holding the CONTROL key down while using the mousewheel will now adjust the font size of the items in the grid as opposed to scrolling up and down or left and right through the grid

 ### Version 2.0.8.0